codex-academy/codeX_ReleaseOneNarrativeWorkbook/NodeSetup.md

 On Ubuntu you can install Node JS from the command line using `apt-get`.

-You should already have it installed on your laptop if you completed the codeX February 2015 intro.
+You should already have it installed on your laptop if you completed the codeX intro.

 The installation instructions are as follows: